smallab/raspicam-meets-cinder-on-raspi4/README.md

 `sudo apt-get install libopencv-dev`

 It must be v3.2.0 for this program.
+Same here, don't try and get the latest.
+That's all there is to it, and if this works fine you're almost there.

 ## Raspicam

 Start by allowing the use of the camera.
-Via the Terminal, use `sudo raspi-config`: choose Interfaces, Camera, and say that you want it enabled.
+To do so via the Terminal, use `sudo raspi-config`: choose Interfaces, Camera, and say that you want it enabled.
 Via the GUI open the raspberry menu, choose Preferences, Interfaces, Camera and click on the "enabled" radio button.
-If you want to learn more about the official camera and its use, follow the [official guide](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/2)
+If you want to learn more about the official camera and its use, follow the [official Raspicam guide](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/2).

 Of interest for RaspiCam:
 https://qengineering.eu/install-gstreamer-1.18-on-raspberry-pi-4.html